 SERJEANT AT LAW.

 At the top of the large stone tablet bearing this inscription, the Atcherley arms are carved.
-Below them is inscribed the family motto, SPE POSTERIS TEMPORIS, a Latin phrase meaning “in hope of the latter time” or “in hope of the future.”
-Given Richard’s hopes for the future of the Atcherleys of Marton, and the lengths he went to in order to secure that future, it seems very appropriate that this motto was included on his memorial.
+Below them is inscribed the family motto, SPE POSTERI TEMPORIS, a Latin phrase which various authors have translated as meaning “in hope of the time to come” or “in hope of the future.”
+My own grasp of Latin is limited, but given the lengths Richard went to in order to secure the future of the Atcherleys of Marton, I believe the motto has more to do with the hope for or promise of a time of future generations.

 London Evening Post, issue 3735, 26 Sep 1751.